Mark Goodson: Television production

+Goodson-Todman twice sold two game shows to CBS, one in 1958 for What's My Line?, and one in 1960 with Garry Moore (as Telecast Enterprises) for I've Got a Secret, although both shows continue to employ Goodson-Todman's talent and production staff.
+Both shows eventually got bought back by Goodson-Todman around the 1970s, although I've Got a Secret was sold to The Carsey-Werner Company in 1992.

 The company proved itself to be masterful at games, but was not as successful when it tried other fields of television programs, including the anthology dramas The Web and The Richard Boone Show, a talk-variety show for famed insult comic Don Rickles – and what was possibly the company's biggest failure, a sitcom titled One Happy Family.
 Goodson-Todman Productions was also involved with three Westerns: Jefferson Drum (1958–59), starring Jeff Richards as a newspaper editor in the Old West; The Rebel (1959–1961), starring Nick Adams as a former Confederate soldier who traveled to the West after the American Civil War (Johnny Cash sang the theme); and Branded, starring Chuck Connors as a soldier who had wrongly been given a dishonorable discharge from the Army.

+Goodson received substantial criticism from within the television industry, particularly from the 1970s onward, for tolerating a broad, lowbrow style of entertainment for his game shows, such that David Susskind once attempted to talk him out of the business and into more reputable fare.
+He responded to Susskind: "What do you do that is so distinctive and so much better than what I do?"
+He also remarked to TV Guide in 1978 that he often spent years of development on each new series and that "we give game shows the same dedication—perhaps foolishly—that Hal Prince gives to the opening of a Broadway show."
+Regarding the lack of respect for his work, he stated: "I regret it and I resent it."

 For many years, the company was headquartered in the Seagram Building at 375 Park Avenue in New York City.
 Most of the company's production moved to Hollywood in the early 1970s (as did many other production companies), starting with the ABC revival of Password in 1971.
 The Los Angeles offices were based at 6430 Sunset Boulevard, moving to 5750 Wilshire Boulevard.
 The company's last New York-based show was the 1980 version of To Tell the Truth, but the New York office remained open and was used for East Coast Child's Play auditions.